TenzinTsundue/DATA-SCIENCE/Google Advance Data Analytics Certificate/1. Foundation of Data Science/readme.md

 Week 1: Introduction to data science concepts ✅<br>
 Week 2: The impact of data today✅<br>
-Week 3: Your career as a data professional<br>
+Week 3: Your career as a data professional✅<br>
 Week 4: Data applications and workflow<br>
 Week 5: Course 1 end-of-course project<br>
 <br>